janfuhrer/it-security-docs/docs/themes/X.509 Certificates.md

 * CRL Distribution Point
 	* Indicates the location of the CRL partition where revocation information associated with this certificate resides.
 * Certificate Policies
-	* The certificate policies extension contains a sequence of one or more policy information terms, each of which consists of an OID.
+	* The certificate policies extension contains a sequence of one or more policy information terms, each of which consists of an [[Certificate Standards#Object Identifiers (OIDs)|OID]].
 * Private-key usage period
 	* Indicates the period of time to use the private key corresponding to the public key.
 For example, with digital signature keys, the usage period for the signing private key can be shorter than that for the signature verifying public key.

 ### Authority Information Access

 A private extension present in end-entity and CA certificates, indicates how information or services offered by the issuer of the certificate can be obtained.
-Two access method OIDs have been defined:
+Two access method [[Certificate Standards#Object Identifiers (OIDs)|OIDs]] have been defined:

 - CA Issuers: This information can be used to help build certification paths or other information of services of the issuing CA
 - OCSP Validation Service: This access method is for on-line validation services based on OCSP